MohanadGadallah/egypt_national_id_api/README.md

 * The HTML coverage report is generated under `tests/reports/html`.
 * Note: The `.gitignore` currently excludes the HTML coverage folder, but i will add it.

-##  Final Notes

-This project was developed as part of a technical assessment, It is **not yet production-ready**